 Looking back to customer testimonials, past projects, years of experience and other accomplishments of outsourcing teams can be a good way to measure if they can be reliable for software development on their own or with minimal supervision.

-Overall, nearshore software development is the best middle ground when it comes to outsourcing due to the simple fact that it minimizes the risk that offshoring brings along with it while also maximizing the benefits of outsourcing.
+From onboarding to wrap-up, nearshore software development is the best middle ground when it comes to outsourcing due to the simple fact that it minimizes the risk that offshoring brings along with it while also maximizing the benefits of outsourcing.

 It can be cost-effective and convenient for many businesses such as startups to outsource nearshore without worrying much about inconveniences related to distance and cultural differences.